SteffenCarlsen/My-windows-10-optimizations-for-gaming/README.md

 ## Disable defender
 Disable defender using https://github.com/qtkite/defender-control

+Please don't do this as an inexperienced PC user.

 ## Turn on Hardware-accelerated GPU scheduling

 1. Press the Start button and search for Graphics Settings